 After her Pentagon tour, she attended the Industrial College of the Armed Forces at Fort McNair in Washington, D.C., and was the garrison commander of Fort Myer, Virginia, and Fort McNair.
 After command she served as the Army's Liaison Officer to the United States Senate.

 She was promoted to brigadier general March 2, 2012, while serving as the commanding general of U.S. Army Operational Test Command.

 On July 5, 2012, Brig.
 Gen. Laura J. Richardson served as the first female deputy commanding general of a maneuver division with 1st Cavalry Division, at Fort Hood, Texas.

 Her most recent assignment was in Afghanistan as the deputy chief of staff for communications with Headquarters, International Security Assistance Force (ISAF) in support of Operation Enduring Freedom.

 Her military education includes the Aviation Officer Basic and Advanced Courses, the Army Rotary Wing Course, the UH-60 Black Hawk Course, Air Assault School, Airborne School, United States Army Command and General Staff College, and the Industrial College of the Armed Forces.

-His awards and decorations include the Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit with oak leaf cluster, Bronze Star with oak leaf cluster, the Meritorious Service Medal with five oak leaf clusters, and the Army Commendation Medal with two oak leaf clusters.
-He has earned the Combat Action Badge, Master Parachutist wings, Air Assault wings, Ranger Tab, and the Engineer Regiment’s Silver DeFleury Medal.
+Her awards and decorations include the Defense Superior Service Medal, Legion of Merit Medal with three oak leaf clusters, Bronze Star Medal, Meritorious Service Medal with four oak leaf clusters, Air Medal (seven), and the Joint Service Commendation Medal.